 Place des Arts

-Montréal’s performing-arts center may be the nexus for artistic and cultural events.
-Several renowned musical companies call Place des Arts home, for example Opéra p Montréal and the Montréal Symphony Orchestra, based from the acoustically brilliant 2100-seat Maison Symphonique.
-It’s also center stage for Festival International de Jazz de Montréal.
-A vital part of this Quartier des Spectacles, the complex embraces an outside plaza with fountains and an ornamental pool and can be attached with the Complexe Desjardins shopping center via an underground tunnel.
+The performing arts center in Montreal could be the hub of cultural and artistic events.
+Many renowned musical organizations are based at the Place des Arts home, such as Opera p Montreal and the Montreal Symphony Orchestra which is based in the magnificent 2100-seat Maison Symphonique.
+It also serves as the center stage for the Festival International de Jazz de Montreal.
+It is a vital component of the Quartier des Spectaclesis that it has an outside plaza that has fountains as well as an attractive pool.
+It is also able to be linked to it’s Complexe Desjardins shopping center via an underground tunnel.

 Parc du Mont-Royal